PhobGCC/PhobGCC-doc/For_Makers/Build_Guide_2.0.md

 I prefer thin superglue.

 **Be *very sparing* with superglue so you do not contaminate the stickbox!**

+Make sure the magnet holders are able to rotate as you move the stick. **If they are stuck, break them loose by grabbing the magnet mount, not by forcing the stick.**

 ![Stickbox with magnet holders](/For_Makers/BuildPics_2.0.1/10_Phob2_MagnetWell.jpg)